All Episodes

 In other words, he wouldn't let his cards show.

-Like look at this thing over here, and maybe there's a lot happening behind the scenes while everybody's focused on this tweet.
+Like, look at this thing over here, and maybe there's a lot happening behind the scenes while everybody's focused on this tweet.

-Um we'll see how his leadership style goes.
+We'll see how his leadership style goes.

-Um one quick final question going away.
+One quick final question going away.

-But what I don't think we fully know on the current day.
+I don't think we fully know on the current day.

 I think they have talked more than even they're talking about that they've talked.